Lens Mix Conversation Series

 Nadia Hallgren is an award-winning filmmaker from the Bronx, New York.
 She directed the Emmy-nominated documentary, BECOMING and Academy Award-shortlisted short documentary, After Maria.
 She is the recipient of the special jury prize at SXSW for She’s the Ticket and a Webby for Public Service and Activism for her film Gavin Grimm vs.

 Nadia is a leading documentary cinematographer, with credits including Sundance award-winner Motherland and Academy Award-nominated Trouble the Water.
 Nadia is a member of the Academy of Motion Picture Arts and Sciences and an alum of the International Center of Photography.
+Read more about Nadia on The Lens.

 George Mumford is an inspirational and globally recognized public speaker, teacher, and coach.
 He’s taught mindfulness to people in every walk of life, from locker room to boardroom, from Yale to jail, using concepts that are powerful, yet easy to understand and apply.
 George has worked with Phil Jackson and many of the teams he coached to become NBA champions.
 Michael Jordan credits him with transforming his on-court leadership of the Bulls, and his roster of champion clients has blossomed beyond basketball to include corporate executives, Olympians, and athletes in many different sports.